 The product or customer marketing lead is the person responsible for educating your visitors and salespeople about your products or services.

 This person has to be very articulate, both in written and verbal communication.
-They should be able to translate all your offerings and make it simple enough for everyone to understand.
+They should be able to translate all your offerings and make them simple enough for everyone to understand.
 This person should also be involved with blogging, but their focus should be more on the products or services you’re offering.

 They’re the people on the ground, the closest link you have to your target customers.
 So you expect them to understand your customers better than the rest of the talents on your team.
 Which is to say, they’re also expected to create offers that appeal more to your target customers.